 The Community Champion Awards represent everything that is good about Herefordshire’s selfless community

-The Community Champion Awards, sponsored by Avara Foods, was established by the Chairman of Herefordshire Council, Councillor Brian Wilcox, to recognise the exceptional community contributions made by individuals and groups across the county.
+The Community Champion Awards, hosted in partnership with Cargill, was established by Councillor Brian Wilcox, Chairman of Herefordshire Council, to recognise the exceptional community contributions made by individuals and groups across the county.

-The awards ceremony, held on Friday 22 March at Hereford Town Hall, was a celebration of the time and commitment made to local communities by 11 Herefordshire residents and four local groups.
-All finalists were invited to a formal dinner and Her Majesty’s Lord Lieutenant, The Dowager Countess of Darnley, presented the winners with £500, a personalised trophy and certificate – all made possible by sponsorship from Avara Foods.
+The awards ceremony, held on Friday 16 March at Hereford Town Hall, was a celebration of the time and commitment made to local communities by thirteen Herefordshire residents and five local groups.
+All finalists were invited to a formal dinner and The Dowager Countess of Darnley, Her Majesty’s Lord Lieutenant for Herefordshire, presented the winners with £500, a personalised trophy and certificate – all made possible by Cargill’s support.

 Councillor Brian Wilcox, award judge and Chairman of Herefordshire Council, said “The Community Champion Awards celebrates the marvellous voluntary work that so many selfless people do for their local communities.
 There was a 50% increase in nominations this year and judging the selections was harder than ever.
 Our finalists represent everything that is good about Herefordshire’s supportive community, but there are many other nominees who could have been finalists as well.
 Thank you to everyone who selflessly helps others and their communities - these people and groups are the backbone of our communities and we are privileged to have them in our county."

 The Strong Young Minds Champions are a vibrant, active and formidable group of young people from across Herefordshire.
 Following their own personal experiences of mental health issues, they have made it their mission to raise awareness of youth mental health, to reduce stigma and to make it easier for young people to ask for help and support.